dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 Cognitive bias is our tendency to interpret information in a way that supports our existing beliefs.
 This bias makes it hard to analyze information objectively, leading to different interpretations of the same facts.

-There are over 250 known cognitive bias.
+There are over 250 known cognitive biases.
 Here are a few:
 - ***Confirmation Bias*** - the tendancy to seek only information that supports your beliefs while ignoring contradictory evidence.
 For example, failing to accept evidence that your solution does not solve all aspects of a problem.
 - ***Anchoring Bias*** - the tendancy to rely to heavily on one trait or piece of information when making a decision.
 For example, proposing a solution based on a manager's preferences.
 - ***Bandwagon Effect*** - the tendancy to do or believe what others do or believe.
 For example, taking a certain action because your mother always did it that way.